-- 3.8.1 The Environment Agency (EA) has primary responsibility for the environmental protection of land, water and air in England and Wales. - Maintain and operate flood defences on river and coastlines and warn those at risk from flooding. - Advise and assist in the prevention and/or mitigation of the effects of pollution arising from an incident. - Advise on the disposal of hazardous substances and waste. - Advise and assist in the restoration and monitoring of the environment following an incident. - > Gather evidence to support any prosecution or enquiry.
+- 3.8.1 The Environment Agency (EA) has primary responsibility for the environmental protection of land, water and air in England and Wales. - Maintain and operate flood defences on river and coastlines and warn those at risk from flooding. - Advise and assist in the prevention and/or mitigation of the effects of pollution arising from an incident. - Advise on the disposal of hazardous substances and waste. - Advise and assist in the restoration and monitoring of the environment following an incident. - Gather evidence to support any prosecution or enquiry. - 3.8.2 The EA is responsible for providing and operating a flood warning service.